-So, perhaps you’d like to take a moment to familiarise yourself with our round-up of modern men’s T-shirt styles all well-dressed man should consider this season.
+Perhaps, then, you’d like to take a moment to familiarise yourself with our round-up of the seven modern men’s T-shirt styles all well-dressed man should consider this season.

 The Linen T-shirt

-Both designers and the high street offer strong options, all of which can be styled up relatively easily, seeing as they typically come in low-key, neutral shades.
+Lightweight, breathable and quick-drying, linen is a lifesaver for men prone to overheating and excessive sweating.
+Both designers and the high street offer strong options, all of which can be styled up relatively effortlessly, seeing as they typically come in low-key, neutral shades.

-Likewise, linen T-shirts team just as easily on their own with jeans or chinos at the weekend.
+Equally, linen T-shirts team just as easily on their own with jeans or chinos at the weekend.
 Or you can pair with some charcoal tailored shorts for an on-point holiday outfit that shows you’ve put a little more thought into your look than the rest of your mates.

 A block-colour T-shirt, in either a striking primary shade or pared-back pastel, is the easiest way to experiment with different hues, add a point of difference to a look and tie an outfit together.